 I have learned over the years that when I explain the bank's point of view and reasoning for our interest in supporting your business through good times AND BAD TIMES that my relationship with business customers is much more open, productive, and successful.

-If you are a business who wonders why your banker wants to keep in touch regularly, let me explain how a stronger and more open relationship with your bank can benefit your business.
+If you are a business that wonders why your banker wants to keep in touch regularly, let me explain how a stronger and more open relationship with your bank can benefit you.

 As your business evolves and matures, it needs different resources at different stages.
 If we understand your situation, we can better serve your company in a variety of ways: